rishabareekkal/Applications/christmas/README.md

 # Christmas
-A collection of fun little mini games made using the Pygame library.
+A fun little Christmas themed game.
+Move Santa's present sack left and right with the arrow keys to catch falling presents.